-Power on and off allows you to reboot your device immediately when you remotely access the device to view your screen and discover that it’s not working properly.
-You can quickly power on and off the device and check again for troubleshooting.
+Power on and off allows you to reboot your device immediately when you discover that your Android screen is not working properly.
+You can quickly turn on and off the Android device remotely and check again fo troubleshooting.

 #17 Remotely Lock or Unlock Your Device’s Screen

-If your unattended device deployed outside was reported malfunctioning and requires IT support, you may remotely lock your device’s screen from being used by the public for a temporary time and reopen your device when technical errors have been resolved.
+If your unattended device deployed outside was reported malfunctioning and requires IT support, you may remotely lock your Android screen from being used by the public temporarily and unlock your device when technical errors have been resolved.

 #18 Remotely swipe up and down your device’s screen

-For an IT admin who needs to remotely access the device to checks for more information, they can activate remote control mode and the swipe features to swipe up and down as if they have the device right in their hands.
+For an IT admin who needs to access screen remotely to check for operational details, they can activate remote control mode and the “Swipe” features to swipe up and down as if they have the device in their hands.